Pursuing Whistleblower Lawsuits in New Jersey

 Protection Against Retaliation in the Workplace After Reporting Wrongdoing

 Some employees will turn a blind eye to unlawful activity or even go along with it.
-It takes courage to speak up, as employees who do are often met with reprisal rather than praise.
-If you were fired or suffered other retaliation for reporting fraud or illegal acts, you may be entitled to remedies under state and federal whistleblower laws.
+It takes courage to speak up.
+Employees who do are often met with reprisal rather than praise.
+If you were fired or suffered other workplace retaliation for reporting fraud or illegal acts, then you may be entitled to remedies under state and federal whistleblower protection laws.

-The employment litigation attorneys of Klafter & Mason, L.L.C., represent private and public sector employees in Central New Jersey who have called attention to an employer's criminal activity.
-Our lawyers pursue whistleblower lawsuits under the New Jersey Conscientious Employee Protection Act and the False Claims Act.
+The New Jersey employment lawyer at Garland & Mason, L.L.C., represents private and public sector employees who call attention to an employer’s criminal activity.
+Our lawyers pursue whistleblower lawsuits under the New Jersey Conscientious Employee Protection Act (CEPA), the False Claims Act (FCA) and the Whistleblower Protection Act (WPA).
 Contact us to explore your rights in a free initial consultation.

-The New Jersey Conscientious Employee Protection Act (CEPA) covers public and private employees, even independent contractors.
+The New Jersey Conscientious Employee Protection Act (CEPA) covers public and private employees as well as independent contractors.
 CEPA protects employees against wrongful termination or retaliation for:

 - Reporting fraudulent or corrupt actions to management or authorities